fjdu/myRadex/README.md

 ```
 and you will get the results.

+A python wrapper is included.

+- To make the wrapper with `Cython`, run `make cython_wrapper` in the command line.
-A python wrapper is also included.
-To make the wrapper, run `make wrapper` in the command line.
+- To make the wrapper with `f2py`, run `make wrapper` in the command line.

 For its usage, see [this Jupyter notebook](https://github.com/fjdu/myRadex/blob/master/example.ipynb).
 The wrapper is preliminary; not all the functionalities in the Fortran source code are included in the wrapper (though usually they are not needed).